 Look away now if you don’t like detail!

 Amine Kabbaj, a veteran of a dozen MdS races, lent me one of his old MdS bags to try out.
+It was a 20L WAA ultra bag.
 It was love at 20km.
-Really comfortable fit with no chafing http://www.waa-ultra.com/en/all-products/68-ultrabag-20l-mds.html I swapped out the bottles for raidlights as I had already bought them and found that on the high setting they were just right for me.
-I liked all the different pockets so that I could really organise everything and also the way it zips open for ease of packing.
+Really comfortable fit with no chafing, I swapped out the bottles for 750ml rigid raidlight bottles as I had already bought them and found that on the high setting they were just right for me.
+Do be warned that they do leak a bit – especially when the hydration tablets fizz up.
+I liked all the different pockets in the bag so that I could really organise everything and also the way it zips open for ease of packing.
 When I had loaded it fully, everything fit inside the bag, with medical and food in the front pouch as well as my phone for pictures.
 For the first three days, I had my sleeping bag on top and then as the food emptied out, I put it inside to stop things moving around.

 Sure, my back hurt a bit during the race but only from tiredness at the end of the day, and not that badly.
 The bag was absolutely great and I still use it all the time.

-I wore compression shorts – not that expensive – from Under Armour and they were great.
-They were the longer ones to minimize exposure of white legs to burning sun http://www.underarmour.co.uk/en/womens-ua-authentic-18cm-compression-shorts/1236555.html?dwvar_1236555_color=001&cgid=womens-bottoms-shorts
+Considerations for shorts for me were chafing and sunburn.
+I didn’t want to carry lots of suntan cream and I wanted to cover up from the burn of the sun so I wore compression shorts/capris – not that expensive – from Under Armour and they were great.
+They were the longer ones to minimize exposure of white legs to burning sun.

-On Martin Like’s advice, I bought my first ever pair of Hokas http://www.hokaoneone.eu/on/demandware.store/Sites-HOKA-EU-Site/en/Product-Show?pid=30109029&dwvar_30109029_color=LAW#cgid=men-trail&start=6 and used them for my training and the event.
+On Martin Like’s advice, I bought my first ever pair of Hokas and used them for my training and the event .
 I was convinced by his argument that the big sole would take some of the strain and also guard from the heat.
 Because, the terrain is sandy and rocky but not tricky like mountain or fell running, the clumsiness I felt in the big shoe, wasn’t a problem.
+The Clayton or the Clifton, which are both road shoes, would be my choice if I went for Hokas again but the person to really ask about this is Elisabet Barnes, 2 x champion!
 I bought them 1 1/2 sizes too big in the men’s shoe and definitely needed that extra room as my feet swelled but also the bandages for blisters as the race progressed meant I needed the space.
-They never felt too big.
-But beware, one of my laces broke and I didn’t have a spare with me, so ended up with a slightly freakish knot which just about held together.
+They never felt too big, however there is a lot of debate around this as some people feel that the bigger shoe causes blisters.
+During the race, one of my laces broke and I didn’t have a spare with me, so ended up with a slightly freakish knot which just about held together.

 I didn’t go for the painter’s overalls favoured by the French as I was worried about peeing!
-I used Underarmour full length compression tights to help with leg recovery, a lightweight Montane mountain jacket for the cold http://www.likeys.com/acatalog/Montane-Slipstream-Quantum-GL-Jacket–1681.html#SID=710 and some flipflops for my feet.
+I used Under Armour full length compression tights to help with leg recovery, a lightweight Montane men’s mountain jacket, a precursor to the Starlight pull-on which is gorgeous!, for the cold and some flipflops for my feet.
 I used my buff as a night hat.
 You do need the jacket and tights for the first half for warmth, it was cold.
 But I was really warm for the last couple of days so dispensed with the jacket when I was in my sleeping bag.
 The flip flops were a mistake, slip ons would be better as then you can keep on the little blue plastic socks they give you when you go to Doc Trotters to get your blisters lanced and bound.
 Girls, take a comfy bra to change in to – worth a little bit of extra weight.

-I had a fantastic sleeping bag – Marmot http://www.likeys.com/acatalog/Marmot-Plasma-30-Regular-2014-5425.html It was expensive but really worth it as it was warm but light and also didn’t feel constricting, as some bags do.
+I had a fantastic sleeping bag – a Marmot -1 ultra lightweight down.
+It was really expensive but worth it for the weight to warmth ratio – I HATE not being able to sleep because I am cold and even thought it was baking during the day, it DID get cold at night.
+It didn’t feel constricting, as some bags do.
+Another option I have subsequently discovered is the sleep systems from PHD – this could be your jacket too and save on weight.
 I used a silk lining.
 I also bought a sleeping mat but this was a fail.
-It was a thermarest which is a brand I love but this one didn’t work out http://www.ellis-brigham.com/products/thermarest/neoair-xlite-regular/230256
+It was a thermarest which is a brand I love but this one didn’t work out.

 It rustled like a crisp packet in a quiet cinema and kept me awake.
 It also made me really self conscious as I was sure it must be driving my tent mates crazy.
 I abandoned after day two and just slept on the tent matting which I found absolutely fine.
 So, I would argue you do not need a mat.
-My blowup pillow with its fleecy cover was a necessity.
+If you do go for a mat, seriously check on that rustle-factor.
+My Marmot Cumulus blowup pillow with its fleecy cover was a necessity.
+140g may seem like a weight luxury but it was worth it.
 It is hard to sleep because of all the adrenaline and because you hurt, so that made a real difference and also meant I could use my bag to elevate my legs and feet.

 I have used them a lot since as well so I think they were worth the money.
 One fuel tablet cooked a full cup of water (750ml) which was enough for one dried meal and a cup of tea, so I took two for every day, including the double marathon day.
 Don’t take extras, you won’t need them.
 You do need tin foil though, to put around the stove against the wind, two strips is enough, and a throwaway lighter.